-"Little Buffalo plays Rhythm & Country and funky Rock & Roll, with a whole lotta laid-back, swampy Americana soul!" - Reverb Nation
+"Little Buffalo plays Rhythm & Country and funky acoustic Rock & Roll, with a whole lotta laid-back, swampy Americana soul!" - Reverb Nation

 Little Buffalo is: songwriter and bandleader Eric Burkhart, audio engineer Guy Lento, and the fabulous and talented David Wilbur on all things art-wise.

 Eric Burkhart is a fourth-generation SF Bay Area native, born in San Jose, CA and currently living in the S.F. bay area.
-He absorbed many styles of music and art growing up, including some of the seminal artists that shaped both his songwriting and the sounds of Little Buffalo - J.J.
+He absorbed many styles of music and culture growing up, including seminal artists that shaped both his songwriting and the sounds of Little Buffalo - J.J.
 Cale, Mark Knopfler, Creedence Clearwater Revival, Merle Haggard, Bob Marley, Gram Parsons, John Prine, Waylon Jennings, David Lindley & El Rayo X, Sergio Leone, Mad Magazine, Monty Python, and the Three Stooges, to name a few.